Our questions about the world begin almost as soon as we enter it. Why does fire burn? What is lightning?

-Science Storms is brought to you through the generosity of The Allstate Corporation, The Allstate Foundation, Mr. and Mrs. David W. Grainger and The Grainger Foundation.
-Additional major funding is provided by the U.S. Department of Energy.
+Brought to you through the generosity of The Allstate Corporation, The Allstate Foundation, and The Grainger Foundation.
+Additional major funding provided by the U.S. Department of Energy.